IvanTheDeveloper/UnityTagLayerSceneTypeGenerator/README.md

 A single configuration file is automatically created and placed into the Asset folder if one is not already available.
 This configuration file allows you to change the following parameters of both the Tag and Layer Types:

-- Auto Generate (e.g.: Should the Tag or Layer file be automatically generated on changes to the project)
+- Auto Generate (e.g.: Should the Tag / Layer / Scene file be automatically generated on changes to the project)
-- Type Name (e.g.: Tag, Layer)
+- Type Name (e.g.: Tag, Layer, Scene)
-- File Path (e.g.: Scripts/Tag.cs, Scripts/Layer.cs)
+- File Path (e.g.: Scripts/Tag.cs, Scripts/Layer.cs, Scripts/Scene.cs)
 - Optional: Namespace (e.g.: MyCustomNamespace)
 - Optional: AssemblyDefinition (e.g.: MyCustomNamespace.MyCustomAssembly)